nandyalu/trailarr/docs/setup/settings.md

 ??? info
     If you are having issues and need to troubleshoot or request help, set the log level to `Debug` to get more detailed logs.

+### Trailer Audio Volume Level

+- Default is `100`

+Set the audio volume level of the downloaded trailer.
+Use this option to increase or decrease audio loudness of the trailer.
+Set to `100` for no change.
+Minimum is `1`.
+Maximum is `200`.

+!!! warning
+    Do not modify this setting unless you know what you are doing.

 ### Exclude Words in Title